julienbonfillon/SurvA/README.md

 This notifying aspect will be left up to Camel endpoints definition, so that any external notification module may be pluggable using MessageQueues.

-Obviously, the aim is quiet close to the nagios-core Community project and  the dilema reamains between directly discovering and using Nagios (https://www.nagios.org/projects/nagios-core/) or building a self-made micro framework.
+Obviously, the aim is quiet close to the nagios-core Community project and  the dilema remains between directly discovering and using Nagios (https://www.nagios.org/projects/nagios-core/) or building a self-made micro framework.

 Therefore, as a disclosure: may this repository may also become part of personnal proposals of plugins integrations directly against Nagios monster project.